teia-community/teia-docs/wiki/Governance-on-Teia.md

 #### Staking TEIA tokens

 Staking TEIA tokens in third-party contracts poses several drawbacks for Teia DAO members.
-Since every DAO proposal is tied to a snapshot of each wallets TEIA amount at the time of the DAOs creation, staking TEIA in 3rd party contracts means that the voting power of the staked TEIA is lost for already created proposals.
+Vote weights are calculated based on the  users TEIA balance at the moment of the DAO proposal creation.
+Staking TEIA in 3rd party contracts means that those tokens will not be counted in votes for proposals created while the tokens were staked.
 If you unstake your tokens and get them back into your wallet, this will only affect voting on proposals that are created after you have gotten your tokens back to your wallet.

 Security concerns also arise, as these external contracts may lack the rigorous auditing and safety measures endorsed by the Teia DAO, potentially jeopardizing the safety of staked tokens.

 Members should be aware that locking tokens in 3rd party contracts impacts their voting power, and simply unstaking them/realeasing them from the contracts does not mean you get the voting power back for proposals that are already set up.

-### Equity

-Our mission to reach true decentralization and equity includes a community-decided allotment to guarantee marginalized communities are included in governance.
-We understand that now is the time to take a novel, genuine approach to equitable governance and acknowledging the needs of our most underrepresented communities in a concrete way.

-There will be a % (currently suggested 30%) of either quorum votes or overall voting power for the so called "representatives" that are appointed to represent certain subcommunities and regions.

-Discussions are currently ongoing if we should allow core team members into a representative role or not.
-As things stand, it looks like a few reps might indeed be part of the core team but this might be revisited in the future as DAO evolves.

-Leaders within these groups are being nominated by the community and [will be included in the weaving of the new Teia DAO](https://github.com/teia-community/teia-docs/wiki/Governance-on-Teia#representatives-contract).

-However, in order to make this work, there needs to be a solid structure/procedure for the rep setup in place, this is currently being worked on by the reporesentatives working group and the team is looking for people interested in working on the equity governance for Teia: Both members of equity seeking communities as well as volunteers that are interested in helping with this are invited to join the discussion on discord.

 ## Voting procedure

 ### DAO proposals
 DAO proposals are legally binding for the Teia DAO LLC and can be submitted by ANY member via the DAO user interface on teia.art.
 DAO proposals can only have YES/NO options and need to pass the quorum in order to succeed.

+DAO proposals are mostly intended to define roadmaps/general directions the LLC should take and also monitroring the core team in their operational work and executive decisionmaking. of Course the DAO is free to change this setup via a sucessful DAO proposal.

 In practice, this will mean that DAO proposals will need a lot of attention and discussion to gather enough votes to pass the quorum and prevent unrealistic or short-sighted proposals from going through with only a few positive votes and without enough "no" votes.